wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
 = 2.1.7 =
-* Compatible with Wordpress 3.8 version
+* Compatible with Wordpress 3.8.1 version
 * Fixed css issue
 * Updated the SEO live assistant
-* Added Competition in SEO Audit
-* Working on a new theme for WP 3.8.1
+* Added a new theme for Squirrly

 = 2.1.6 =
 * Fixed css load issue